 New Year’s Eve in Times Square is NOT for people who get claustrophobic or who want to toast at midnight.
-If you’re looking for an alternative, I spent last new year's in Reykjavik (Iceland), which was absolutely amazing if you’re in search of a public square with fireworks, traditional bonfires, no pens, champagne in the streets, and not many people!
+If you’re looking for an alternative, I spent a previous New Year Eve’s in Reykjavik, which was absolutely amazing if you’re in search of a public square with fireworks, traditional bonfires, no pens, champagne in the streets, and not many people!

-Experience the New York like a New Yorker the next day on New Year’s Day, which is a traditional day when Italian families often visit each other.
+Experience New York like a New Yorker the next day on New Year’s Day, which is a traditional day when Italian families often visit each other.
 Visit the real little Italy in the Bronx to get fresh cannoli and other sweets.
-Read more about this historic area on Laura's blog.

 General Tips for visiting New York during the holiday season

 Public transit will be running.
 The schedule is often reduced on holidays to a Sunday schedule, which makes the trains/buses more crowded as they run less often, but you will be able to take the LIRR, bus, subway, and Staten Island Ferry.